gravityhopper/gravityhopper-custom-code-keeper/README.md

 1. optionally creates/duplicates/deletes a `gf-00xx.php` file for every form created/duplicated/deleted. *(for housing form-specific code)*
 1. will load all files in the code directory which are prefixed with `gf-` and `gform-`.
 1. allows exporting any number of code files to compressed .zip.
-1. introduces a form settings page whereby you can preview relevant custom code.
+1. introduces a form settings page whereby you can preview relevant custom code and create a file if one doesn't yet exist.

 **Please note that Code Abode is intended for code organization only and doesn't restrict when code is run.**
 **All code residing in files prefixed with `gf-` or `gform-` in the `gravity_hopper/code/` directory will run for all forms.**